datascience-mobi/02-cellular-response-to-drug-pertubations/README.md

 response (mutations, gene copy-number, over-expression, ...).

 #### Dissect transcriptional changes of drug perturbation in cancer cell lines
-* **Perform a genome-wide t-test between treated and untreated cell lines that belong to a chosen tissue of interest**.
+* **Perform a genome-wide t-test between treated and untreated cell lines**.
 For this, you have to perform multiple individual t-tests along the transcriptome (e.g. one t-test per gene), in order to assess the differential gene expression between treated and untreated cell lines.
-Different cell lines that belong to the chosen tissue can be used as biological replicates.
 * Use the drug response **biomarkers to dissect patterns of transcriptome modulation (clusters) using PCA**.
 You can stratify cell lines based on the mutational status of the drug's biomarkers.